Priestley Climate Scholars provides a platform of engagement for postgraduate students with common interests surrounding climate change.

 Academic Staff Board

 The academic staff board is comprised of 10-15 members whose research relates to climate from University of Leeds’s Priestley International Centre for Climate.
-We are currently forming the first membership board.

 Events and Activities